Burning Down the Horse

 This new six-handed, family-friendly show from comedy company Fishing 4 Chips casts its audience as the ancient Greek army.
 It is the end of the Trojan War and Pleasance Beneath is not a theatre, but the inside of the giant wooden horse.
 We are not spectators, but soldiers waiting to be wheeled inside the city, where we will spring out and slaughter everyone we find for the glory of Greece.

 Except, things do not quite go to plan.
 Echeon has forgotten his sword.
 Ajax the Great might not be all that great.
 Stowaway carpenter Epeius is stirring up rebellion.
 And Odysseus is a bit of a dick.
 Over one hour-long scene, Fishing 4 Chips imagine what might have happened inside the Trojan Horse, weaving in plenty of puns, audience participation, and mythological mirth along the way.
 It is good, infectious fun throughout.

-Freddie Walker is priggish and pompous as the unbearable Odysseus, Sean Wareing endearingly dopey as Echeon, and Hannah Harquart amusingly uptight as Odysseus’ right-hand Acamus.
-It is not exactly cutting edge comedy but it is tightly performed, the gag rate is high, and the whole thing offers an entertaining and inoffensive slice of lunchtime laughs.
+Freddie Walker is priggish and pompous as the unbearable Odysseus and Sean Wareing is endearingly dopey as Echeon.
+It is tightly performed, the gag rate is high,and the whole thing offers an entertaining and inoffensive slice of lunchtime laughs.

 The Scotsman